Flush-mounting

 What protection class is achieved with the M1 CEE?

-Why do the XL series installation housings cost more than standard luminaire installation housings?
+Why do the XL-Series Installation Housings cost more than standard luminaire installation housings?

-Why is the lid removable?
+Why is the cover removable?

-Is the universal junction box available in different sizes?
+Is the Universal Junction Box available in different sizes?

 Can two separate circuits be installed in one box?